A hiker takes a break on a rocky outcrop to look out over the incredible view of the Blue Ridge Mountains near Asheville, North Carolina.

 Pro: Excellent Choices for College Students

-One of the biggest factors that residents should consider when it comes to choosing a place to live is the higher crime rate in North Carolina.
-Your chances of being a victim to violent crime in North Carolina is 1 in 232, while your chances of being a victim to property crime in the state is 1 in 45.
+One of the biggest factors that you should consider when it comes to choosing a place to live is the crime rate — and the North Carolina crime rate is a little higher than the national median.
+Your chance of being a victim of violent crime in North Carolina is 1 in 232, while your chance of being a victim of property crime in the state is 1 in 45.

 Pro: Rich History Within the State